Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Findings

-A key outcome of the Standing Cushion was its capacity to convey information without inducing the stress associated with explicit tracking.
-Participants with negative prior experiences with digital health trackers reported a preference for the ambient light.
-The system's abstraction of time into a non-numeric glow was a central element.
-P12, who had a history of data anxiety, articulated the difference: \textit{``That bracelet I had (...) it was like a ticking death-countdown strapped to my wrist, ready to buzz the moment I overstayed my sit—every vibration screaming I’d failed again.
-This little box (...) doesn’t count me down to doom.
+A key outcome of the \textit{CushLumi} system was its capacity to convey information without inducing the stress associated with explicit tracking.
+Participants with negative prior experiences of digital health trackers reported a clear preference for the ambient light.
+The abstraction of time into a non-numeric glow was central to this effect.
+P12$\_$Phase1 articulated this contrast: \textit{``That bracelet I had (...) it was like a ticking death-countdown strapped to my wrist, ready to buzz the moment I overstayed my sit—every vibration screaming I’d failed again.
+This (...) doesn’t count me down to doom.
 If it flares bright, it’s just a fact, like the kettle boiling.
 No verdict.
 I can glance, think `ah, okay,' and let it go.''}.
-By reframing the light as a neutral environmental signal, akin to a kettle boiling, the participant separated the information from personal judgment.
-This reframing of the light, rather than a personal performance metric, was fundamental to mitigating anxiety.
-The design effectively depersonalized the data, removing the evaluative quality that participants associated with screen-based numbers.
+Reframing the light as a neutral environmental signal, rather than a personal performance metric, was fundamental to mitigating P12's anxiety.